cemico/RotateViews_viaShowHideViews/README.md

 ## Synopsis

 Very simple example of using show / hide to render a different storyboard view when orientation changes.
-This is a demo app to compare against another demo app which implements this functionality with show / hiding the view, i.e., RotateViewIntoNewView_viaChildContainer.
+This is a demo app to compare against another demo app which implements this functionality with show / hiding the view, i.e., RotateViewIntoNewView_viaChildContainer (https://github.com/cemico/RotateViewIntoNewView_viaChildContainer);

 ## Motivation